-Ensure that every detail in the stencil is covered before lifting it off the cake.
+Finally, ensure that every detail in the stencil is covered before lifting it off the cake.
 Some cake decorators have been known to go over the first step with dab of dry luster powder.
 This gives it a different effect from if you had just stopped at painting.
-Some decorators on the other hand just use only the dry edible dust.
+Other decorators on the other hand just use only the dry edible dust.

 Stenciling with royal icing

 This works very well on fondant covered cakes.
 First ensure that your royal icing consistency is right.
 If you don’t have a royal icing recipe, you can always download one online.
 Or you can check out already made royal icing mix.

 (iv) Make sure that you cover all the details on the stencil with the icing.
 After this, use a scraper to remove excess icing from one end to the other.
 Also ensure that you leave a fine layer of icing; if the icing is too thick you’ll not get a fine imprint on your cake.